SHA-1 (Secure Hash Algorithm) is a cryptographic hash function produces 160-bit hash value, and it’s considered weak.

 Fix SSL SHA-1 bug

-Some SSL cert provider can provide you a cert with SHA-2 signed, however, in most cases you would like to get the new SSL certificate signed and implement it.
+Some SSL cert providers can provide you a cert with SHA-2 signed, however, in most cases you would like to get the new SSL certificate signed and implement it.

 To get SHA-2 certificate using OpenSSL

 openssl req -new -sha256 -key example.key -out example.csr

-You may also generate certificate online on following:-
+You may also generate certificate online on the following:-

 I hope now you know if your website SSL is SHA-1 signed and understood the procedure to fix this.